w4k2/increasing-depth-life-long/README.md

 conda env create -f environment.yml
 ```

-This command will create environment ll-stochastic-depth.
-Please activate it:
+This command will create environment ll-increasing-depth.
+If instalation of avalanche-lib via pip was not sucessful, please install it manually:

 ```
-conda activate ll-stochastic-depth
+conda activate ll-increasing-depth
+pip install avalanche==0.2.0
 ```

 ## Experiment results